 Hon.
 Lorne Kusugak: (interpretation): Thank you, Mr. Speaker.
-To date, we have 20 units scheduled to be built in Arviat, however, as to the details of the number of units in a multiplex and the number of rooms are yet to be identified, and once we are provided this information, I will share that information with my colleague.
+To date, we have 20 units scheduled for construction in Arviat.
+However, as to the details on the number of rooms in a unit and the number of multiplex buildings to be constructed, have not yet been identified.
+Once we are provided this information, I will share it with my colleague.
 Thank you, Mr. Speaker.